 This post has been prepared in collaboration with NESCAFÉ Dolce Gusto, but the content and opinions are my own.

 For many years, my husband and I were big fans of brewing our coffee in an Italian-made stove-top pot (a La Signora Caffettiera, to be exact), and when time was aplenty, we also ground our coffee beans freshly each morning.

 For a long time, limited counter space in our tiny kitchen ruled out any possibility of owning a coffee machine; we eat rice almost everyday, yet we don’t own a rice cooker for the same reason.

 Even though I spent many of my student years working as a barista in the evenings, I am not a coffee connoisseur by any means; I just know what I like and what I don’t like.

 When it comes to electric coffee machines, consumers have the following common choices:

-2. Bean-to-cup machines which have an in-built grinder to deliver freshly ground coffee at the press of a button.
+- Bean-to-cup machines which have an in-built grinder to deliver freshly ground coffee at the press of a button.
 This model is easy to use and is commonly found in offices and workspaces;

-3. Drip or filter coffee machines which extracts coffee through a paper filter.
+- Drip or filter coffee machines which extracts coffee through a paper filter.
 This model has been around for decades and is best, I think, for those who like long black coffee;

-4. Capsule machines which make espresso from pods sealed with coffee.
+- Capsule machines which make espresso from pods sealed with coffee.

 The first three options rely on the use of freshly ground coffee beans, but differ in their method of preparing the coffee.

 Whilst my favourite cup of coffee is likely to be one from a specialty coffee shop using locally roasted beans, I am happy to confess that my once snobbishness about coffee capsules has been replaced by much admiration for the ingenuity behind this technology.

 Coffee is at its freshest right after the beans have been roasted.
 The advantage of coffee stored in capsules is that they are typically sealed immediately after roasting, thereby locking in the freshness by preventing any contact with moisture or oxygen, the presence of which can make coffee go dull and stale.

 That is not to say that coffee capsules are superior, but it should be an assurance that coffee capsules do not necessarily equate to bad coffee.
 That bag of coffee beans lurking in your kitchen cupboard which was ground last month, or even last week, may not deliver a fresh and aromatic coffee like some coffee capsules can.

 The advantages of using a capsule machine include:

-1. Coffee is prepared in mere seconds;
+- Coffee is prepared in mere seconds;

-2. There is minimal cleaning;
+- There is minimal cleaning;

-3. They are very easy to use;
+- They are very easy to use;

-4. Most models take up very little bench space;
+- Most models take up very little bench space;

-5. There is an endless variety of coffee capsules to choose from (strong, mild, decaf, flavoured, etc).
+- There is an endless variety of coffee capsules to choose from (strong, mild, decaf, flavoured, etc).

-But we find that our capsule machine has been handy when entertaining friends, especially since there is always someone who wants de-caf or who likes their coffee extra strong.
+We find that our capsule machine has been handy when entertaining friends, especially since there is always someone who wants de-caf or who likes their coffee extra strong.
 Being able to prepare different types of coffee from one machine has its clear advantages.

 I think it is hard to beat a cup of coffee which has been expertly prepared from freshly ground coffee.
 But when time is short and you need a speedy route to your caffeine fix, a capsule machine can certainly deliver quality coffee with minimal effort.